-- 5. Maryland State Newborn Metabolic Screening is performed by Maryland Health Department, which tests for 51 disorders.
+5. Maryland State Newborn Metabolic Screening is performed by Maryland Health Department, which tests for 64 disorders.
 On the ACMG website, these tests are broken down into 10 major categories.
-In Maryland, each baby is tested two times, first at 24 hrs old and then at 8 days to 2 weeks old. - 6.
-When and how should you check a patient's newborn screen results?
+In Maryland, each baby is tested two times, first at 24 hrs old and then at 10 days to 2 weeks old (although will be accepted as early as 7-8 days old.)

+6. When and how should you check a patient's newborn screen results?

 Ensure awareness of newborn screen results for any ill or poorly growing newborn.
 You should routinely check results at 2 and 4 month well visits.
-Results may be available on the share drive spread sheet, but we lack reliable newborn screen reporting in Genesis at this time, so if any doubt, call the appropriate state lab yourself.
+Results may be available on the share drive spread sheet.
+Newborn screen reporting in Genesis can be slow (but improving!), so if any doubt, call the appropriate state lab yourself.
 Clearly document your awareness of NBS results!